 There are also several tours which include the Bob Marley Home Tour, Bob Marley’s “Making of the Music tour and the Combo “One Love” Tour that you can take.

 Once you have completed taking your tour at the museum, you can relax and have some delicious food at the One Love Café.
+This is one of the most famous attractions you can possibly visit in Jamaica.

 See Related: Best Herschel Travel Bags